 1937 Ethel Barrymore and Dudley Digges star in The Ghost of Yankee Doodle.
 Written by Sidney Howard, the play deals with a pacifist whose industrialist family stands to profit from selling arms to Japan.
 It runs for 48 performances.

-1965 Mitch Leigh and Joe Darion are living "The Impossible Dream" tonight as their musical, Man of La Mancha, opens tonight at the ANTA Washington Square Theatre.
-This pre-Broadway run starred people who would comprise the original Broadway cast including Richard Kiley in the title role.
-His co-stars included Irving Jacobson, Joan Diener, Ray Middleton and Robert Rounseville.
-Future actors to play Don Quixote over the 2,328 performance run include José Ferrer, John Cullum, Hal Holbrook and Lloyd Bridges.
+1965 Mitch Leigh and Joe Darion live "The Impossible Dream" as their musical, Man of La Mancha, opens at the ANTA Washington Square Theatre.
+The pre-Broadway run stars people who also comprise the original Broadway cast including Richard Kiley in the title role.
+His co-stars include Irving Jacobson, Joan Diener, Ray Middleton, and Robert Rounseville.
+Future actors to play Don Quixote over the 2,328 performance run include José Ferrer, John Cullum, Hal Holbrook, and Lloyd Bridges.

-1979 Tonight is the official opening of Adelaide Court/Cour Adelaide in Toronto, Canada.
+1979 The official opening of Adelaide Court/Cour Adelaide in Toronto, Canada.
 The old York County Courthouse has been renovated at a cost of $2.3 million and houses the Adelaide Theatre and the Cort Theatre.

 1994 The first day of business at the new theatre website Playbill On-Line.

-2004 Woody Allen returns to the stage today to direct his new play, A Second Hand Memory, about a family of misfits.
-Off-Broadway's Atlantic Theater Company hosts the premiere, which stars Kate Blumberg, Beth Fowler, Dominic Chianese and Michael McKean.
+2004 Woody Allen returns to the stage to direct his new play, A Second Hand Memory, about a family of misfits.
+Off-Broadway's Atlantic Theater Company hosts the premiere, which stars Kate Blumberg, Beth Fowler, Dominic Chianese, and Michael McKean.

-2004 Also today, Ronald Bryden, 77, a literary adviser to the Shaw Festival in Canada, and one of the leading theatre critics in the English-speaking world, dies of complications following recent heart surgery.
+2004 Ronald Bryden, 77, a literary adviser to the Shaw Festival in Canada, and one of the leading theatre critics in the English-speaking world, dies of complications following recent heart surgery.